wlsf82/react-date-pickers-mui/README.md

 Run `npm install` (or `npm i` for the short version) to install the dev dependencies.

+## Starting the app

+Run`npm start` to run the app in development mode locally.

+> If everything goes well, you should see the app on `http://localhost:3000`.

 ## Tests

 Run `npm test` (or `npm t` for the short version) to run the test in headless mode.